 When shoulder dystocia, uterine rupture, and other complications occur during childbirth, health care professionals must act quickly and carefully to ensure the safety of the mother and child.
 If your baby sustained a birth injury after showing signs of fetal distress, you may be entitled to compensation.
-The medical malpractice attorneys at Younker Hyde Macfarlane represent families all over the country who have been affected by fetal distress.
-Contact Younker Hyde Macfarlane, if you believe negligence or malpractice is to blame for your child's birth injury.
+The medical malpractice attorneys at Younker Hyde Macfarlane in Utah represent families all over the country who have been affected by fetal distress.
+Contact Younker Hyde Macfarlane online or call us at (801) 335-7025 if you believe negligence or malpractice is to blame for your child's birth injury.

 Fetal distress refers to a variety of problems that can occur before or during childbirth.
 These problems have the potential to cause severe and even fatal complications for the mother and her infant.
 Fetal distress can be caused by:

 - Breathing problems or lack of oxygen

 - Abnormal position of the fetus

 - Placental abruption